HyperJump-DeFi/HyperJump-Docs/tokenomics/usdhypr-hyperburn-bsc.md

 No action is needed for holders to receive the fees.
 The amount of $HYPR increases right in their wallet.

 ![Burn Cycle](<../.gitbook/assets/image (8).png>)

-{% hint style="info" %}
-The HyperBurn smart contract blocks certain addresses like pool or exchange from earning the yield generated from burn fees.
-{% endhint %}

 #### &#x20;Burned from Supply